Los Alamos National Laboratory Vault Operator (Research Tec 2) in Los Alamos, New Mexico

 What You Will Do

-The Nuclear Process Infrastructure (NPI) Division, Nuclear Material Support Service (NPI-9) is seeking a Research Technician 2 to join its Vault Operations Team which is responsible for the day-to-day support of the SNM storage vault.
-The team is responsible for providing safe and secure storage for nuclear materials (NM) inventory and for the receipt and removal of NM at the request of customers.
+The Nuclear Process Infrastructure (NPI) Division, Nuclear Material Support Service (NPI-9) is pursuing a Research Technician 2 to join its Vault Operations Team that is responsible for the day-to-day support of the SNM storage vault.
+The team is responsible for providing safe and secure storage for Nuclear Materials (NM) inventory and for the receipt and removal of NM at the request of customers.
+Administrative tasks make up 50% percent of the job responsibilities.
+Those administrative tasks are to support safety compliance with criticality safety, radiation control, and Nuclear Material Control & Accountability (NMC&A;) requirements.

 Specific responsibilities include but not limited to the following: